awsdocs/aws-systems-manager-user-guide/doc_source/tagging-opsitems.md

 ## Creating OpsItems with tags<a name="tagging-opsitems-new"></a>

-You can add tags to custom Systems Manager OpsItems at the time you create them if you use a command line tool\.
+You can add tags to custom AWS Systems Manager OpsItems at the time you create them if you use a command line tool\.

 For information, see the following topic:
 + [To manually create an OpsItem \(AWS CLI\)](OpsCenter-manually-create-OpsItems.md#OpsCenter-manually-create-OpsItems-cli)